chenx820/imperial-course-notes/README.md

 This course covers various mathematical methods used in physics.
 The notes in this folder include topics such as:

-- Vector Spaces and Tensors
+- Vector spaces and tensors
-- Green Functions
+- Green functions
-- Hilbert Spaces and Sturm-Liouville Theory
+- Hilbert spaces and Sturm-Liouville theory
-- Integral Transforms
+- Integral transforms
-- Calculus of Variations
+- Calculus of variations

 ### [🚀 Advanced Classical Mechanics](./advanced-classical-mechanics)

 This course notes covers the following topics:

-- Lagrangian Mechanics
+- Lagrangian mechanics
-- Hamiltonian Mechanics
+- Hamiltonian mechanics
-- Rigid Bodies
+- Rigid bodies
-- Classical Field Theory
+- Classical field theory
 - Relativity
 - Electromagnetism

 ### [💎 Quantum Theory of Matte](./quantum-theory-of-matter)

+- Geometry phase
+- Electron bands
+- Tight binding chains
+- Edge states on chains
+- Adiabatic transport
+- Electrons in a vector potential
+- Electrons in a magnetic field
+- Carbon and carbon allotropes
+- Electronic states in graphene
+- Symmetries of electronic states
+- Topological materials

 ### [⚡️ Laser Technology](./laser-technology)